jaladankisuresh/placard/README.md

 # Contribute
 You are welcome to do a pull request.
 It would greatly help this module if it could find more contributors to build it and test it.
-Alternatively, If you are using placard in your work, you could share how you are using it.
+Alternatively, If you are using placard in your work, you may share how you are using it.

 # License
 open sourced with [MIT](./License.md) license